LilithHafner/InterLanguageSortingComparisons/README.md

 are canceled by differences in speed resulting in a similar amount of processing time for each implementation.

+These result are from sorting vectors of 64 bit floating point numbers on a 2019 MacBook Air with a 1.6 GHz Dual-Core Intel Core i5 processor and 8 GB memory.

 ![Julia and Java outperform other languages](figure.png)

 ## Limitations